 W. N. Caldwell Residence

-Based on the historic assessment of the Caldwell Residence, the CHC voted unanimously on July 9 to recommend designation of the property.
-However, in late July, the property owner notified the City of their plans to sell the house, withdrew their pending request for demolition, and requested that the CHC rescind its motion recommending landmark designation.
+Based on the historic assessment of the Caldwell Residence, the CHC voted unanimously on July 9 to recommend the designation of the property.
+In July 2014, however, the property owner notified the City of their plans to sell the house, withdrew their pending request for demolition, and requested that the CHC rescind its motion recommending landmark designation.

 With the upswing in the economy and real estate market, residential teardowns are once again on the rise, often affecting older and historic neighborhoods.
 In 2002, the National Trust for Historic Preservation placed Teardowns in Historic Neighborhoods on its list of America's 11 Most Endangered Historic Places.

-The Conservancy believes the building is a significant historic property that warrants consideration of preservation alternatives before any approvals might be granted for demolition.
+The Conservancy advocated for the W. N. Caldwell Residence as a significant historic property that warranted consideration of preservation alternatives before any approvals might were granted for demolition.